christophstrasen/LQR/docs/low_level_api.md

 Each side of the join holds a **per-key ring buffer**.
 Default `perKeyBufferSize` is `10` per side; distinct mode is simply size `1`.
 Configure via `options.perKeyBufferSize` (global) or per side with `options.perKeyBufferSizeLeft` / `options.perKeyBufferSizeRight`.
 When a buffer is full and a new record arrives, the oldest entry is evicted with `reason="replaced"` and emitted on the expired stream; we warn only when the capacity was implicit (the default) to nudge you to size buffers deliberately.
 The new record starts with `matched=false`; the evicted entry carries its original `matched` flag so downstream consumers can see whether it ever matched.

 Matching **fans out to all buffered partners** for the same key on the opposite side.
-Distinct behavior is achieved by setting the buffer size to `1`; larger buffers keep multiple arrivals alive so later partners can match against each of them until a window or cap prunes them.
+Distinct behavior is achieved by setting the buffer size to `1`; larger buffers keep multiple arrivals alive so later partners can match against each of them until a join window or cap prunes them.

 All removals emit to the expired channel: buffer overwrites (`replaced`), count-window evictions (`evicted`), interval/predicate expirations, and terminal flushes (`completed`/`disposed`/`error`).
-Count windows now count buffered entries (not distinct keys) so entry-based and distinct modes share the same retention semantics.
+Count-based join windows now count buffered entries (not distinct keys) so entry-based and distinct modes share the same retention semantics.
 No record disappears silently—every removal path produces an expire packet.

 ## Warning & Lifecycle Hooks